Eolu/sax-fingering-chart/README.md

 ## Usage
 - fingering_chart [midi_file...]

-Just drag a midi file (assuming you use an OS that supports that, eg Windows) onto `fingering_chart`, and wait for charts to generate!
+Just drag a midi file (assuming you use a desktop environment that supports that, eg Windows) onto `fingering_chart`, and wait for charts to generate!
 You can also run it via the command-line by specifying one or more midi files as shown above.
 Make sure the `cfg.ron` file is in the same directory as `fingering_chart`.
 See below for additional settings.

 ### cfg.ron
 cfg.ron is the configuration file: